01 a

 Pattern is a nebulous term that is defined differently from system to system.
 My approach for taxonomy is to lean on definitions that provide the most meaning for the team and system's consumers.

-At DreamHost, back in 2016, we used the terms "component" and "pattern" interchangeably, which made sense for our team at the time; though it did lead to some eventual confusion.
+At DreamHost in 2016, we used the terms "component" and "pattern" interchangeably, which worked for our team at the time.
+However, this approach eventually led to some confusion as the project evolved.

 The dreamhost.css landing page showing the terms pattern and component

-For Apollo, I defined "components" as being UI elements of any size, while configurations of those elements that revolved around specific experience needs were called "patterns".
+For Apollo, I defined "components" as UI elements of any size, while configurations of those elements designed to address specific user experience needs were referred to as "patterns."

 The Apollo pattern library landing page

-At Microsoft, I partnered with another system designer, and by workshopping with the rest of our team, we landed on "pattern" as being any UI element that was dependent upon other smaller UI elements.
-Although not typically my first choice, that was what worked best for our team and tenants.
+At Microsoft, I collaborated with another system designer, and through workshopping with the broader team, we settled on defining "pattern" as any UI element that depended on smaller, individual elements.
+While this wasn't typically my first choice, it proved to be the most effective solution for our team and its specific needs.

 The Figma file that I created while leading a Microsoft workshop for defining patterns